CHID 480A: Politics, philosophy, and public health

 Course summary

 Some of the most critical challenges of our current era are related to public health.
 Whether we are considering police and state violence, COVID-19, racism, or oppression more broadly, all of these emergencies cause poor health outcomes, often for the most marginalized people in our society.
 These issues are all political, with causes that can be traced through histories of a desire for wealth and power.
 A thorough understanding of how to address them must also be rooted in philosophy, as many of our epistemological and ethical frameworks for public health work are currently not sufficient to help us navigate these crises.
-This course will explore political and philosophical angles on selected current public health emergencies, including police and state violence; the intersection of anti-Black racism and weight stigma; our response to the COVID-19 pandemic; violence motivated by transphobia and homophobia; and the structural oppression inherent to most of our country's drug policies.
+This course will explore political and philosophical angles on selected current public health emergencies, including the intersection of anti-Black racism and weight stigma, our response to the COVID-19 pandemic, and violence motivated by transphobia and homophobia.

 Course structure